GeoffCox/sterling-svelte/src/routes/(app)/index.md

 - a running playground where you can try out different properties
   - As you configure properites, the component code is displayed.
-  - Available Sterling theme variants are listed next to the variant field.
+  - Available variants in the Sterling theme are listed next to the variant field.
-- each property, event, and method
+- details of each property, event, and method
 - usage, behavior, and design points to consider
-- the anatomy of the rendered elements, classname and slots
+- the anatomy of the rendered HTML including classes and slots

 ## Contributing

-- If you find bugs or missing features, please file an issue on GitHub!
-- If you have a component to contribute, file an issue on GitHub and put up a PR!
-- If you use sterling-svelte and want me to showcase it here, send me a link!
+The project welcomes all contributions!

+Create a work item on GitHub if you find a bug, have a feature request, want to contribute a component, or want to showcase your app/site built using sterling-svelte.